sharetribe/flex-docs/docs/writing-articles.md

 ### Internal links

-Extra note must be added for links within the article content that point to pages within the Flex Docs site.
+Extra note must be added for links within the article content that point to pages within the Dev Docs site.
 Because the production environment is running within the `/docs` path prefix and the development server is just running in the localhost root `/`, the internal links **should not have the `/docs` prefix**.
 That is added automatically.